anaef/nginx-lws/doc/GettingStarted.md

 Once these steps are completed, you can point a browser to `http://localhost:8080/` and explore the examples.

-The first example is a classical "Hello, world!" example.
+The first example is a classical "Hello, world!".
 Its source code looks like this:

 ```lua
 -- Say hello